Hobnob biscuit: History

 The Colchester Priory Biscuit, a precursor to the Hobnob, was created in the 1800s by two unknown local bakers.
 This later morphed into Abbey Crunch, and in turn the Hobnob, both of which were sweeter due to the addition of golden syrup.
 Abbey Crunches, sold with the tagline "the original oat biscuit", were packed into a PET tray created by blow moulding and protected from moisture with a Rayophane MXXT film wrapping.

 Since McVities have stopped manufacturing the biscuits, cooks such as Mary Berry have created their own recipes for home baking.

 The commercial recipe for Hobnob biscuits was introduced by McVitie's in the UK in 1985.
 A best seller, demand for the plain Hobnobs led to the introduction of a chocolate variant in 1987.
 The biscuit is available in many varieties, including dark chocolate, chocolate orange, and Hobnob bars.
 Other Hobnobs-branded snacks include a Hobnobs flapjack.
 Hobnobs contains approx 0.16 g of sodium per biscuit.

 The name Hobnob comes from the verb 'to hobnob', which means to spend time being friendly with someone who is important or famous.
 Channel 4's Secret World of Biscuits programme claims that the name comes from the two words "hob" (suggesting home-cooked on a stove) and "knobbly" referencing the texture.

 Manufacture

-Plain Hobnobs are made at the Tollcross factory in Glasgow.
+Plain Hobnobs are made at the McVitie's factory in Stockport.
 The chocolate variety is made at the Harlesden factory in north-west London.
 The basic ingredients for Hobnobs are oats.